zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo link s
     \-- phrase
-        \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo link s
+        \-- formula_link - @return phrase the linked phrase, or an empty phrase if it is not yet set e.g. for a new
     \-- link_type
         \-- formula_link - @return type_object|null the formula link type object from the preloaded cache
     \-- get_description